Skip to main content

 Always check the weather forecast, tide times and sunset before running the activity.

-You should inform parents and carers of any change in venue, days or times, and have a suitable drop off/collection point.
+You should inform parents and carers of any change in venue, days or times, and have a suitable drop-off/collection point.
 You could use our activity information forms, and always make sure everyone knows what people should bring and wear.

-Before playing a games, there are some things you need to do to help keep everybody safe and make sure everyone can be included.
+Before playing a game, there are some things you need to do to help keep everybody safe and make sure everyone can be included.
 Take a look at our advice on running active games safely and accessibly.

 Share this story